tengcharmaine/tp/docs/DeveloperGuide.md

 </box>

-The following sequence diagram shows how an undo operation goes through the `Logic` component:
+The following sequence diagram illustrates how the `add` command works and goes through the `Logic` and `Model` components.

 <puml src="diagrams/AddCommandDiagram.puml" alt="AddCommandDiagram" />

 <box type="info" seamless>

-**Note:** The lifeline for `AddCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `AddCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </box>

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a new `add` command:

 <div style="text-align: center;">
     <puml src="diagrams/AddCommandActivityDiagram.puml" width="250"/>